IreneKilgannon/pands-project/README.md

 |petal_width  |    0.817954|   -0.356544|     0.962757|     1.000000|

 Petal length and petal width show a high positive correlation coefficient with a value of 0.963.
+Petal length and petal width would be a good choice of variables for predictive analysis.

-Both petal width and petal length have a high positive correlation with sepal length with values of 0.871 and 0.818 respectively. **Considering that the function of the sepal is to protect the developing flower bud it is not overly surprising that the sepal length has a high correlation with petal length.
-THINK ABOUT THIS**
+Both petal width and petal length have a high positive correlation with sepal length with values of 0.871 and 0.818 respectively.

 Sepal width has a weak negative correlation with all the other variables in the data set with coefficient values ranging from -0.420 to -0.109.

 __Heatmap of correlation coefficients__